Skip to main content

 }

-We will have to prove this event to the dWallet Network.
-This way the Network knows there's an object on the Sui Network that is linked to this DWalletCap and controlling it.
+You will need to prove this event to the dWallet Network.
+This lets the Network know there’s an object on the Sui Network that is linked to this DWalletCap and is controlling it.

 await submitDWalletCreationProof(